 You can watch some of the highlights at ESPN SoccerNet.

 This was the first win by the United States against Guatemala in Guatemala.
 This was a gutsy win by the U.S. and a great way to start their road to South Africa and World Cup 2010.

 Late in the game Carlos Ruiz was rushing to follow up a shot and dragged his foot through Tim Howard after he’d collected the shot.
 Tim Howard erupted in anger after the play and got in the face of Ruiz, who’s known now more as a dirty player than a goal scorer.
 There was no need for it.
 And even though it didn’t look like a direct kick to the face, it was just poor form by Ruiz, especially when a keeper is in such a vulnerable position.
 Ricardo Clark paid for his reaction to Ruiz’s antics, Howard was able to control himself and Bocanegra stood between the two players.
 Howard just received a yellow card.
 Wonder what the reaction to Ruiz will be like when he heads back to the U.S. and beings MLS play with Toronto.

-If you’re looking for an indoor soccer center in Oklahoma, you’ve come to the right place.
-Below you will find…
+If you’re looking for an indoor soccer center in Rhode Island, you’ve come to the right place.
+Below you will…

 The Piñata Goal Celebration Real Salt Lake Midfielder Javier Morales blindfolds himself and demonstrates a goal celebration called: The Piñata.…